 - Consider if the project meets all relevant eligibility requirements as outlined in this document.
 PCHF strongly encourages prospective applicants to speak with a member of the Foundation's Grants team prior to completing an application to discuss project eligibility.
 To contact the Grants team, please email grants@pchf.org.au or call (08) 6456 5550. - 2.
 PCHF uses an online grant application service powered by SmartyGrants.
 To access the SmartyGrants portal and start a new application, please scroll down to the "Grant Application Process" section of the Foundation's website at www.pchf.org.au/grants and click the 'Apply Now' button. - 3.
 Please note the following additional requirements for research grant applications only: - a.
 All applicants are required to upload a two-page CV summarising their professional and research experience relevant to this application.
 This could include relevant qualifications, appointments and awards, contributions to research, including research impact and translation, engagement with community and end users, supervision and mentoring.
 A summary of specific skills relevant to the applicant's involvement in the proposed research and relevant research publications should also be included.
 The biosketch should focus on the past five years and include a statement of research experience relative to opportunity. - b.
 The PCH Foundation recognises the impact that a career disruption may have on an applicant's opportunity to develop the skills and experience to participate in research and hence to develop their professional and research expertise relative to their peers.
 The PCH Foundation considers a career disruption to be a prolonged interruption to an applicant's ability to work, in the past five years, as a result of parental leave, carer responsibilities, major illness or injury.
 A prolonged interruption is defined as a continuous absence of more 90 calendar days or the pro-rata equivalent for extended periods of long-term part time employment as a result of circumstances associated with a career disruption (adapted from the NH&MRC 2023 Peer review and grant guidelines).
 Applicants wishing to have a career disruption considered should include an additional (one) page to their biosketch outlining the circumstances of their career disruption and provide any additional career information relevant to their involvement in the proposed research. - 4.
-Before submitting your application, please upload your Application Endorsement Form at the end of the application signed by: - a. the relevant Head of Department/Delegated Authority for applications for funding up to \$149,999 - b. the relevant Delegated Authority and CAHS Chief Executive for applications for funding of \$150,000+
+Before submitting your application, please upload your completed and signed Application Endorsement Form at the end of the application.
+All applications need to be approved and signed by the relevant CAHS Authorisations according to the CAHS Authorisations and Delegations Schedule, see Endorsement Forms for link to Schedule and further details.